cbefus/Eynnyd/docs/source/guide/tutorials/decorators.rst

     application = build_application()

-So what we have is an application with a single :ref:`Route` which returns a list of messages from our database given a :code:`user_id`.
-This :ref:`Route` is secured by an authorization header.
-We use the request :ref:`Interceptor` :code:`request_session_building_interceptor.load_session_onto_request` to load a valid session onto the request object and then use the :code:`@request_secured_by_session` decorator to make the decision what to do if it isn't there.
+So what we have is an application with a single :term:`Route` which returns a list of messages from our database given a :code:`user_id`.
+This :term:`Route` is secured by an authorization header.
+We use the request :term:`Interceptor` :code:`request_session_building_interceptor.load_session_onto_request` to load a valid session onto the request object and then use the :code:`@request_secured_by_session` decorator to make the decision what to do if it isn't there.
 The value here is that we can now wrap any :term:`Handler` we want to be secured using the :code:`@request_secured_by_session` but if we have a non secured endpoint (for example a register endpoint) then we can simply leave off the decorator and it is not secured.
 The information about the endpoint being secured is at the definition site of the function, where it should be.
-Because the :ref:`Interceptor` is built ahead of time, database access can be injected into it (where as this would involve something hackish to do inside the decorator).
+Because the :term:`Interceptor` is built ahead of time, database access can be injected into it (where as this would involve something hackish to do inside the decorator).

-Now the :ref:`Interceptor` has one job: loading the session onto the request.
+Now the :term:`Interceptor` has one job: loading the session onto the request.
 The decorator has one job: returning an error response if the valid session does not exist.
 The :term:`Handler` method has one job: getting the messages for the user id.